AminEsmaeily/Portia.Roslyn.CheckedException/Portia.Roslyn.CheckedException/Portia.Roslyn.CheckedException.Vsix/README.txt

 If non of desired ways has been found in caller, I report a __Diagnostic__ to inform the programmer of the exception.</br>

 #### Code Fixer
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To refactor the code and making changes in code to solve the problem, I fetch all of the attributes again just like the analyzer.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To refactoring the code and making changes in code to solve the problem, I fetch all of the attributes again just like the analyzer.
 If an exception is not handled in code, I look after the try-catch block around method invocation.
 If I find a try-catch block, then I add a new **Catch** block to the try, else, I add a complete try-catch block around the invocation.